RossMeikleham/NesMonad/README.md

 - Correct loading of ROMS and startup initialization
 - Implementation of PPU
 - Implementation of APU
-- Implementation of Memory mirroring and redirection to IO ports
+- Implementation of Memory redirection to IO ports
 - ROM mapper
 - Keyboard input and graphics output